How Critics Feel About Obama's Health Care Reform and the ACA

 Increased understanding and awareness in the public and movement of the states that have not expanded Medicaid would address and solve a few of these key criticisms of Obamacare and make millions more uninsured Americans insured.

-One thing that stands out in the current data by the CDC is that High Deductible Health Plan (HDHP) enrollment increased 17% since 2010 and it now at 42.3%.
+One thing that stands out in the current data by the CDC is that High Deductible Health Plan (HDHP) enrollment increased 17 percent since 2010 and it now stands at 42.3 percent.
 Having an HDHP allows people to invest in Health Savings Accounts, which yield potential long term benefits for people, read more here.
-What is interesting is that Trumpcare looks to expand the benefits of HSA's including the possibility of lowering the penalty for withdrawing funds for the tax-free HSA from Obamacare's 20% to 10% when a withdrawal is made prior to age 65 for non-medical reasons.
+What is interesting is that Trumpcare looks to expand the benefits of HSA's including the possibility of lowering the penalty for withdrawing funds for the tax-free HSA from Obamacare's 20 percent to 10 percent when a withdrawal is made prior to age 65 for non-medical reasons.

 Yet, in the same data: